Ex-wife of slain NBA player Lorenzen Wright pleads guilty to planning his murder

 "She feared that Mr. Wright would never leave her alone and she recruited Billy Turner to kill Mr. Wright because she was sick of getting beaten and that's a very flawed battered woman syndrome defense," Ganguli told reporters outside court.

-But even with that "scorched earth" defense, Ganguli said the threat of a first-degree murder conviction was too much too much of a threat.
+But even with that "scorched earth" defense, Ganguli said the threat of a first-degree murder conviction was too much of a threat.

 "But in the end, it might lead to a first-degree murder conviction and that's not something I could risk," Ganguli said.

-A lawyer for Turner could not be immediately reached for comment on Thursday.
+A lawyer for Turner could not be immediately reached for comment Thursday.

 Turner, a landscaper in the Memphis suburb of Collierville, and Sherra Wright knew each other from attending the same church.